-Regarding 1.: Discussions and decisions made by majority voting without F!xMyRepublic suffer from an ideological shortcoming and a lack of transparency concerning processes and criteria of conscientious will-forming and therefore are subject to a bunch of psychological mechanisms of external control and manipulation.
-Quality-unspecific majority votings don’t measure the voters will, as it is claimed, but how well mass manipulation has worked.
+Regarding 1.: Discussions and decisions made by majority voting without F!xMyRepublic suffer from an ideological shortcoming and a lack of transparency concerning processes and criteria of conscientious will-formation and therefore are subject to a bunch of psychological mechanisms of external control and manipulation.
+Quality-unspecific majority voting doesn’t measure the voters will, as it is claimed, but how well mass manipulation has worked.

 1.3 Due to the either-or logic and inherent false dilemmas, the inherent contrast effect and polarising processes, majority voting artificially creates illusions of dissent and consensus (see also TDC).
 These lead people into developing opposing camps and classes and escalating into enemies, and as a consequence of the decision, winners and losers (due to the inherent win-lose game, or predator-prey scenario).
 It appears almost as normal that the success of one side is tied to disadvantaging/violation of the needs and human rights of the other side (divide-and-conquer effect).
-Empirical evidence of a latent state of war in our heads can also be found in the semantics of words and phrases used to describe these pseudo-democratic processes, which we often don’t even notice anymore.
-Terms like “election fight”, “election victory”, “election defeat” election duel, etc. and often typical monotonous, polemic tirades, the recurring scapegoat and fight rhetoric (e.g. thought-terminating clichés, killer phrases, manslaughter arguments) indicate (a) war-like logic, decision structures, and mental processes.
-The emergence of opposing political camps and latent to open violent behaviour (Functional Fascism) can also be explained by the either-or logic of quality-unspecific majority voting which affects the quality of attitudes concerning ideas and proposed solution, as well as social perception and interaction between groups and individuals.
+Empirical evidence of a latent state of war in our heads can also be found in the semantics of words and phrases used to describe these pseudo-democratic processes, which we often don’t even notice any more.
+Terms like “election fight”, “election victory”, “election defeat”, “election duel”, etc. and often typical monotonous, polemic tirades, the recurring scapegoat and fight rhetoric (e.g. thought-terminating clichés, killer phrases, manslaughter arguments) indicate (a) war-like logic, decision structures, and mental processes.
+The emergence of opposing political camps and latently to openly violent behaviour (Functional Fascism) can also be explained by the either-or logic of quality-unspecific majority voting which affects the quality of attitudes concerning ideas and the proposed solutions, as well as social perception and interaction between groups and individuals.

 Regarding 2. + 3.: In our current political system, the development of will or common goals is explained through hierarchies or authorities, which are themselves supposed to be controlled by higher authorities, technocrats and finally God, but lacking any transparent structures for conscientious decision making (i.e. a reliable and valid measurement of what the party/organisation base thinks is important, fitting & progressive).

-2.2 In philosophy and psychology, theories of volition in which the formation of the will is explained by authorities, a homunculus or a little man in the head instead of by transparently structures and criteria for conscientious decision making or public welfare are called pseudo-explanations.
+2.2 In philosophy and psychology, theories of volition, in which the formation of the will is explained by authorities, a homunculus or a little man in the head instead of through transparent structures and criteria for conscientious decision making or public welfare, are called pseudo-explanations.
 In this case, one speaks of a pseudo-explanation of the will formation containing a “homunculus”, so God, any old authority or a little man in the head, who/which whispers to you what you want or not.
 These kinds of pseudo-explanations for individual and collective will formation, just as the pseudo-democracy based on it, must be overcome!
 The modern psychology of volition (will) fortunately has already overcome this pseudo-explanation of will formation.
-Now WE need to finally overcome this pseudo-democracy and its inherent homunculus as gateway for mental and economic corruption!
+Now WE need to finally overcome this pseudo-democracy and its inherent homunculus, this gateway for mental and economic corruption!